-The Lifestyles Research Group is based in the Department of Marketing at the University of Otago and comprises Dr Leah Watkins, Associate Professor Rob Aitken, Dr Sanna Ganglmair-Wooliscroft, Emeritus Professor Rob Lawson, Dr Damien Mather, Dr Kirsten Robertson, and Dr John Williams.
+The Lifestyles Research Group is based in the Department of Marketing at the University of Otago and comprises Associate Professor Leah Watkins, Professor Rob Aitken, Associate Professor Kirsten Robertson, Dr John Williams and Professor Maree Thyne.

-Dr Leah Watkins' area of academic interest lies in Marketing and Society, including research on culture, values, lifestyles, sustainable consumption, and consumer socialisation.
+Associate Professor Leah Watkins' area of academic interest lies in Marketing and Society, including research on culture, values, lifestyles, ethical business/consumption, and consumer socialisation.

-Associate Professor Rob Aitken's academic and research interests include marketing ethics, advertising, branding, consumer behaviour, service-dominant logic, corporate social responsibility, sustainable consumption, communications and the media.
+Professor Rob Aitken's academic and research interests include marketing ethics, advertising, branding, consumer behaviour, service-dominant logic, corporate social responsibility, communications and the media.

-Dr Kirsten Roberston's research interests include consumer behaviour and public policy, in particular in relation to food, alcohol, and violence.
+Associate Professor Kirsten Roberston's research interests include consumer behaviour and public policy, in particular in relation to food, alcohol, cannabis and violence.

 Dr John Williams' research interests include Macromarketing, Marketing Theory, Marketing Ethics and research design and quantitative data analysis.